-- Should a team forfeit a game, the following point allocation will be used: - Game not started: a score of 7-0 will be recorded. - Game started: The opponent's score will be recorded as 7, and the forfeit team score will be the current score when the forfeit occurred.
+- Should a team forfeit a game, the following point allocation will be used: - o Game not started: a score of 1-0 will be recorded. - o Game started: The opponent's score will be recorded as 7, and the forfeit team score will be the current score when the forfeit occurred. - o Game started: The non-forfeiting team's score will be recorded as 7, or their current score at the time if larger than 7, and the forfeiting team's score will be the current score when the forfeit occurred.